Beliefs Have Serious Consequences, Part 1

 In the Victorian Era, sexuality was squelched and masturbation was immoral, considered unhealthy, and even treated as a physical and mental disease.
 All manner of elaborate devices were used to deaden the nerves in the sex organs, and especially circumcision.

-Fast forward to the outbreak of sexually transmitted diseases like gonorrhea and syphillis during the last part of the eighteenth century when doctors prescribed male circumsion to prevent the spread of venereal diseases, theorizing that the hardened head of the penis would be more resistant to microbes.
+Fast forward to the outbreak of sexually transmitted diseases like gonorrhea and syphilis during the last part of the eighteenth century when doctors prescribed male circumcision to prevent the spread of venereal diseases, theorizing that the hardened head of the penis would be more resistant to microbes.
 Nineteenth century America was one of sexual repression that continued the trend.

 Continuing to today, medical health organizations have invented (yes, invented) numerous ways that circumcision "helps prevent" disease and all other kinds of ailments.
 The studies are often misplaced, poorly performed, and biased from the start.
 We don't spend time producing studies of why fingernails should be removed because in one percent of the cases, it reduces skin cancer!

 This leads us to the myths behind circumcision and oft given reasons parents and doctors have for performing them.
 It should be noted, that every reason given for male circumcision could just as easily be applied to female genital mutilation.

 - Circumcision makes it easier to keep the head of the penis clean.

 - Wrong.
 This is synonymous to saying that removing your eyelid allows you to better keep your eye clean.
 The glans (the head of the penis) is naturally a mucous membrane, like other areas of your body that are sensitive and need protection from foreign particles (your eyes, lips, inside your nose, etc.).
 The foreskin covering the penis does the job of protecting this membrane.